Surrogate Representation Inference for Text and Image Annotations: Theoretical Results

 where $R(\hat{\mathcal{P}}_n, \mathcal{P})$ denotes the remainder term of the expansion.
 Then, by Equation (14) of \cite{hines_demystifying_2022},

 where

 and $\hat\psi_t = \psi_t(\hat\cP_n)$ is the influence function constructed from the empirical distribution $\hat\cP_n$.

-Now, we analyze each term.
-The term $H_1$ is called bias-term, and as we solve the estimating equation so that this term becomes zero, $H_1 = 0$ by construction.
-The second term $H_2$ is called the empirical process term, and we use Lemma \ref{empiricalprocess_lemma} to deal with this term.
-To do this, we mush show that $\hat\psi_t$ is consistent for $\psi_t$ in $L_2$ norm.
+Now, I analyze each term.
+The term $H_1$ is called bias-term, and as I solve the estimating equation so that this term becomes zero, $H_1 = 0$ by construction.
+The second term $H_2$ is called the empirical process term, and I use Lemma \ref{empiricalprocess_lemma} to deal with this term.
+To do this, I mush show that $\hat\psi_t$ is consistent for $\psi_t$ in $L_2$ norm.
 Now,

 where